pryv/dev-site/source/faq-api.md

 ### How can I define custom event types?

 You can define any custom type as long as it follows [this structure](/event-types/#basics).
-See the [Getting started guide - Data modelling](/getting-started/#events/) for more information.
+See [How to customize event types](https://api.pryv.com/customer-resources/pryv.io-setup/#customize-event-types-validation) for more information.

 ### Can I limit the number of event types to be used in a stream ?